International researchers

 Family members with citizenship of an EU or EEA country do not need a visa if they would like to accompany you during your research stay.

 If family members with citizenship of a third country would like to accompany you, please refer to the information on the visa application procedures for your family members on the website of the relevant German mission abroad.
-You will find further information on the topic of family reunification in the Hamburg Welcome Portal.
+You will find further information on the topic of family reunification on the website of the Hamburg Welcome Portal.

 In case your family members will need visas to accompany you, it is advisable that you and your family members apply for your visas together.